I WRITE. EVERYTHING.

 Books.
 Magazine articles.
 Blog content.
 Brochures, video scripts, ad copy, and celebrity tweets.
 For the past 15 years, I've made a living by stringing together words into sentences.

 In most cases, though, I'm invisible in the background of my words.
 As a ghostwriter and advertising copywriter, I've written for an audience of millions—literally—in a rotating list of celebrity social media accounts.
-I've ghost-blogged on behalf of Internet-famous bloggers, tweeted for Grammy-award winning musicians, and posted regularly on Facebook pages that engage hundreds of thousands of followers a day.
+I've ghost-blogged on behalf of Internet-famous bloggers, tweeted for Grammy-award winning musicians, and posted regularly on Facebook pages that engage as many as a million followers a day.
 I ghostwrite books, write ad copy for clients across the U.S., and describe far-flung destinations for travel companies.
-You may have read my stuff.
+You probably have read my stuff.
 You just didn't know it.

 When people ask me what I do, I've stopped telling them I'm an author or journalist or copywriter.
 What I say now is that I'm a professional writer.
 Words are what I do.
 (Email me.)

 Affiliate Disclaimer: I participate in Amazon's affiliate advertising program, so when I link books (mostly my own) on this site, it'll likely be an affiliate link to Amazon.
 Beware.